 Type 2 Problems – Out Of The Box

-Type 2 problem domains migrate “out of the box” and abstraction increases.
-This is the game-changer innovation arena.
-Unknowns, contradictions, and “fog factors” multiply.
+Type 2 problems are in a “bigger box.”
+Abstraction increases as we look for game-changer innovations.
+“Fog factors” multiply.
 Data driven logic helps, but is seldom sufficient.
 For example, whether a new avant guarde movie will be a blockbuster or a bust remains largely a gut-feel gamble.
-But our basic values system remains intact.
+We’re playing in a bigger box, but we’re still competing and our basic business values remain intact.

-Type 3 “extreme” problem solving breaks the confines of pre-conceived boxes.
+Type 3 problem solving eliminates pre-conceived boxes.
 We reconceive our values, and with it, our scaffolding for problem solving.
-Genuinely adopt the Compression objective of preserving all life over an indefinite future, and no problem even appears the same again.
-A problem originates from the difference between how things are and how we’d like them to be.
-Change what you think is important, and old problems drop away and new ones appear.
+Adopt the Compression Principle of preserving all life over an indefinite future, and no problem ever appears the same again.
+Change what you think is important; old problems drop away and new ones appear.

 How We Know What We Know is So?